Skip to content

 No, we accept applications from undocumented students with or without DACA status.
 There is no advantage in the admissions process for undocumented students with DACA status versus those without it.

 Yes, undocumented students should feel free to share their personal stories through the essay portion of the application to help us better understand their backgrounds and experiences.
 High school guidance counselors and teachers are also welcome to share more through letters of recommendation.
-Information provided on the application is confidential.
+Information provided on the application is confidential and will not be disclosed to anyone outside of the university unless required by law.
 Understanding a student’s status will also help us guide them through the financial aid application process.

 Yes, we consider all undocumented students living in the U.S. as domestic students who are eligible for domestic financial aid, which includes both merit-based scholarships and need-based aid.
 While undocumented students are not eligible for federal financial aid, they can be considered for institutional aid provided by Clark.
 To be considered for aid, students must complete the CSS Profile and submit their parents’ income tax returns, if available.
 If taxes are not filed taxes, a Nontax Filer Statement can be submitted.
 More information on financial aid can be found here.